Kate’s Best Zucchini Pasta Recipe with Pine Nuts

 A Recipe Worth Memorizing

 Get this zucchini pasta tattooed on your brain.
 It will make your life easier and more delicious.
+It might just be your new favorite way to enjoy zucchini.
 When you make it, let me know how it went by leaving a comment below!
 Share a photo and tag me on Instagram using @katesbestrecipes so that I can see (don’t forget to leave a ⭐️⭐️⭐️⭐️⭐️ rating)!
 Also, sign up for my weekly recipe newsletter so you never miss a thing.

 Zucchini Pasta with Pine Nuts and Mint